This blog post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Around nipples and underneath jewelry

 People with weakened immune systems face an even bigger challenge: crusted (Norwegian) scabies.
+This severe form creates thick, scaly patches housing thousands or even millions of mites.
+Strangely, this super-contagious version sometimes causes less itching!

 The Science of Heat vs. Scabies Mites